What is customer churn?

 How customers interact with your company other than product usage also reflects their potential churn when certain patterns occur as follows:

 - Support ticket: One common misunderstanding we have is that customer churn is mostly from those who complain the most, but 70% of customers who churn never talk to a support representative.
-Silence therefore is a crucial indicator.
-For example, take a user of Chartio, a cloud based BI (Business Intelligence) tool, who is conspicuous for filing a lot of tickets frequently — a characteristic that may be understood as hating the product when the user may actually be super interested in this product.
+Silence, therefore, is a crucial indicator.
+For example, take a user of Chartio, a cloud-based BI (Business Intelligence) tool, who is conspicuous for filing a lot of tickets frequently — a characteristic that may be understood as hating the product when the user may actually be super-interested in this product.
 When this customer goes from an average of ten tickets per month to only one for the next several months, the silence may be a red flag.
-You should double check on the product usage to see if the drop in tickets is because perceived value has gone down and the customer no longer sees the purpose of calling you to fix the problems.
+You should double check on the product usage to see if the drop in tickets is because the perceived value has gone down and the customer no longer sees the purpose of calling you to fix the problems.

 - Customer payment: When a previously good customer has missed two or three payments in a row, it should raise a red flag.
 It could be as simple as card expiration or a customer forgetting to renew leading to unintentional payment cancellation.

 - Traffic to your cancellation page: A customer may search your support database to view articles on canceling before churns.
 In this case, increased traffic to the cancellation page is practically raising a flag of retreat.
 Even if you may not be able to pinpoint the exact customers, you can at least get an indication of an overall flaw in your product or negative word-of-mouth from a rise in overall visits.